Sign up to our Newsletter

 If you’re interested in pursuing a career that is sure to keep you on your toes, read on to learn more about how to become a criminal lawyer.

-Whether you were inspired to become a criminal defense lawyer after watching How To Get Away With Murder, are an avid true-crime junkie, or simply have a passion for the administration of justice, a career as a criminal defense lawyer can be extremely rewarding and thought-provoking.
+Whether you were inspired to become a lawyer after watching How to Get Away With Murder, are an avid true-crime junkie, or simply have a passion for the administration of justice, a career as a criminal defense lawyer can be extremely rewarding and thought-provoking.

-But, the journey to becoming a criminal lawyer will be challenging and extensive.
-To get a better idea of what the journey entails, this guide will go over the steps required to become a criminal lawyer, their daily duties, and salary.
+But the journey will be challenging and extensive.
+To get a better idea of what the journey entails, this guide will go over the steps required to become a criminal lawyer, their daily duties, and their salary.

 How to Become a Criminal Defense Lawyer: Steps to Take